 Cherries: a Treat and a Treatment

-The Save Our Bones Program provides an extensive list of Foundation Foods that are bountiful sources of nutrients foundational to bone health.
+The Osteoporosis Reversal Program provides an extensive list of Foundation Foods that are bountiful sources of nutrients foundational to bone health.
 And cherries are definitely on the list!

 Cherries come in two main varieties, sweet and tart/sour.
 Common sweet cherry varieties are Bing and Rainier, and sour cherries, recognizable for their light red color, are commonly available in Montmorency or Morello varieties.
 All types of cherries are bone-healthy and delicious.

 Cherries provide a key bone-building mineral: silicon.
-In addition, they contain a good number of Foundation Supplements, which are described in the Save Our Bones Program as “core vitamins and minerals that offer the most bone-building benefits” (more on this later).
+In addition, they contain a good number of Foundation Supplements, which are described in the Osteoporosis Reversal Program as “core vitamins and minerals that offer the most bone-building benefits” (more on this later).